-1. Build up phase starts from the seat astride

-Static phase starts when the static position is displayed Build down phase starts upon completion of the static phase
+starts from the seat astride starts when the static position is displayed starts upon completion of the static phase

 1. From the seat astride, the Vaulter comes to bench position (see picture) with both legs simultaneously, landing with the legs diagonally across the Horse's back.
 The left knee is slightly left of the Horse's spine and the left foot is slightly to the right of the Horse's spine.